A beaver dam on a small river.

 Natel studied two alternative designs to replace the existing channel-spanning ramp: (1) a new channel-spanning low-gradient simple rock ramp, and (2) a new stepped ramp incorporating large resting pools.
 Both alternative designs allowed for substantially reduced water velocity and increased water depth, improving the feasibility of sturgeon passage.
 Natel created a multiphase 3D CFD model of the stepped ramp, which enabled a detailed assessment of velocity distributions around the facility.

-Natel also evaluated the possibility of implementing a run-of-river hydropower facility, incorporating turbines that would allow for safe downstream passage of juvenile sturgeon.
+Natel also evaluated the possibility of implementing a run-of-river hydropower facility, incorporating Natel RHT-style turbines that would allow downstream passage of juvenile sturgeon.
 The proposed hydropower facility could generate at least 11 GWh annually, and revenue from the facility could help offset overall project costs.
-This project would be an example of Natel's Restoration Hydro concept, in which restoration of river connectivity is acheived in conjunction with sustainable hydropower generation.
+This project would be an example of Natel's Restoration Hydro concept, in which restoration of river connectivity is achieved in conjunction with sustainable hydropower generation.

 Close up of European freshwater mussel.